-There are different types of laptops that are work best with photographers with a certain skill level in photo editing.
+There are different types of laptops that work best with photographers with a certain skill level in photo editing.
 If you are a beginner in this field, the following are the best options to consider if you are in the market looking for a computer for photo editing at a beginner’s level.

 Apple Mac Mini

 Graphics: Apple M1 Integrated| RAM: Up to 64GB| CPU: Apple M1|Connectivity: Gigabit Ethernet, 802.11ac Wi-Fi| Storage: Up to 2TB SSD| Size: 25.1 x 22.9 x 11.9cm; W x D x H.